-The Board of School Trustees of the Clarksville Community School Corporation has provided a procedure for the Student Handbook - page 26 handling of student suspension, expulsions, and exclusions from school.
+The Board of School Trustees of the Clarksville Community School Corporation has provided a procedure for the handling of student suspension, expulsions, and exclusions from school.
 The basic premise of this policy is fairness and adherence to student due process.